raspberrypilearning/make-crumble-robot-head/en/step_10.md

 ## Multiple sequences

-Things are getting more complex as we go but we have still not written a program containing more than one sequence.
+Things are getting more complex, but now it's time to write a program containing multiple sequences.

 Let's try putting two sequences together!

-We'll start off with your slow move sequence from the last section.
+Start with your slow move sequence from the last section.

 --- task ---